scribe-security/docs/docs/CLI/valint/README.md

 <details>
   <summary> Signed tagged sourced module </summary>
-In this example, the policy module named "tagged_git_module," will evaluate sources' `mycompany/somerepo` tags where defined in the `main` branch and signed by `bob@mycompany.com`.
+In this example, the policy module named "tagged_git_module" will evaluate sources' `mycompany/somerepo` tags where defined in the `main` branch and signed by `bob@mycompany.com`.

 > The policy requires only the **HEAD** of the git target to comply to the policy not the entire history.